KIvanovvv/Article-App-Express-Mongoose/README.md

 # ArticleApp

 This is a personal project, in which I implement MVC architecture connected to Cloud MongoDB.
 Upon register or login the user recives a JsonWebToken.
-With a valid JWT the server create's a session wiht the user's "view information".
+With a valid JWT the server creates a session with the user's "view information".
 The validity of the token is checked upon every request with middleware guards.

 ## Features